Kinene1/Grape-Tile-Amplicon-Scheme/README.md

 ### Step 2:
 Initialize InterArtic,  open the interactive web page and select the location of the input data.
-- (i) Enter the base file path where your input data is located.
+- (i) Enter the base file path where your input data is located. **Note**: The data structure from your MinION device should be maintained, for more information click [here](https://psy-fer.github.io/interARTIC/usage/#structure-of-input-data).
 - (ii) Enter the base file path where your sample-barcode.CSV files are located.
-Information on how to creat the sample-barcode file can be found [here](https://psy-fer.github.io/interARTIC/usage/#configuring-interartic)
+Information on how to creat the sample-barcode file can be found [here](https://psy-fer.github.io/interARTIC/usage/#sample-barcode-manifest-file).
 - (iii) Click confirm.
 - (iV) Click add a job.

 ### Step 3:
 You will now see a page with  tittle **Prepare your InterARTIC job** .
 Lets put in the required job parameters.
 - (a) Enter a job name, this could be anything related to your experiement /project samples
-- (b) Select te input data directory for your experiement, this is the experimental group name that you used on the MinION device.
+- (b) Select the input data directory for your experiement, this is the experimental group name that you used on the MinION device.
-- (c) Select multiple samples if you used more than one barcode otherwise single samples
+- (c) Select multiple samples if you used more than one barcode otherwise single sample.
-- (d) Enter the name of the output folder, use any name of your choice.
-Note: if you submited a job and it failed or passed you may need to overide the data or use a different folder name.
+- (d) Enter the name of the output folder, use any name of your choice. **Note**: if you submited a job and it failed or passed you may need to overide the data or use a different folder name.
 - (e) Enter the primer-scheme top directory.
 In my case the top directory is Grape, therefore I would enter the path to Grape as: /Kinene1/Grape-Tile-Amplicon-Scheme/tree/main/primer-scheme/Grape.
-Your path will be different from this depending on the location of the primer-scheme on your local machine.
+Your path will be different from this, it will depending on the location of the primer-scheme on your local machine.
 - (f) Enter the primer-schme name, in this case use Tile/V2
-- (e) Select Already demultiplex with guppy if you did this on the MinION, I recommend doing this on the MinION device.
+- (e) Select "Already demultiplex with guppy" if you did this on the MinION, I recommend doing this on the MinION device.
-- (g) Select the library preparation kit that you used. in this case we used the Rapid library prep kit
+- (g) Select the library preparation kit that you used.
+In this case we used the Rapid library prep kit.
-- (h) You can set the minimum length and maximum length, Note this will depend on your product size. if your product size is 1500 then your max can be 2000.
+- (h) You can set the minimum length and maximum length, Note this will depend on your product size.
+If your product size is 1500 then your max can be 2000.
 Otherwise your min should be lower than the smallest product size.

 ### Step 4:
 - Submit the job.